Node Service

 What each graph shows

 2. Error count by JSON RPC error code: This shows the count of requests that got a HTTP 200 and a JSON-RPC error, broken down by error code.
 If you filter the page by an individual method, e.g. sui_multiGetObjects, you'll only see the JSON-RPC errors you received on that method.
-This pairs well with our Error Guide's sections on the Sui Node Service.
+This pairs well with our Error Guide's section on the Sui Node Service.

 3. Error ratio by method: This shows the JSON-RPC error ratio for each method.
 For example, if you sent 100 sui_multiGetObjects requests in a time bucket (e.g. a day) and you got a JSON-RPC error on two of them, your error ratio would be 2% for that method in that time bucket.
 If you see a high error ratio it's useful to scroll up to the "Request count by method" graph to see how many of that method you sent in a time bucket: a 100% error ratio could happen if you send one request and it gets an error.